taniaclemons/cse15l-lab-reports-lab5/labreport5.md

 # Part 1 – Debugging Scenario

-Student:
+**Student**:
 ![Image](Symptom bug unfixed.png)
-`Even though my first test managed to merge the two lists successfully my second test failed.
-Is it an issue with elements of equal value?`
+Even though my first test managed to merge the two lists successfully my second test failed.
+Is it an issue with elements of equal value?

-TA:
+**TA**:
-`There seems to be an issue at line 42 where the method is meant to add the rest of the elements from list2 when list1 is empty.
-Try to see if you’re adding the correct elements from list2.`
+There seems to be an issue at line 42 where the method is meant to add the rest of the elements from list2 when list1 is empty.
+Try to see if you’re adding the correct elements from list2.

-Student:
+**Student**:
 ![Image](Bug fixed.png)
-`Yes, there was the issue.
-The bug was I didn’t update the correct index (should have incremented index2 not index1) so it wasn’t adding the correct elements.`
+Yes, there was the issue.
+The bug was I didn’t update the correct index (should have incremented index2 not index1) so it wasn’t adding the correct elements.

 # Part 2 – Reflection